 when you know your program calls malloc.
 The

-workaround is to avoid statically linking your program.
+or to avoid statically linking your program.

 Why doesn't Memcheck find the array overruns in this

 static = 0;

 Unfortunately, Memcheck doesn't do bounds checking on global

 or stack arrays.
 We'd like to, but it's just not possible to do in